timOTdev/0019_es6_for_everyone/notes.md

 `;
 ```

-### Create a render function from react
+### Create a render function from React
-- Make separate components to handle the complex information
+- Make separate components to handle the complex information in React
 - Here we are making a separate function to render all the keywords:
 ```js
 const beer = {